O’Fallon, IL Workers’ Compensation Lawyers

 Depending on the facts of your case, you may have options other than workers’ comp.
 At Kujawski & Associates, our O’Fallon, IL work accident and injury attorneys are committed to helping injured workers in Southern Illinois and the St. Louis metropolitan area get maximum compensation for their injuries.
 Our track record shows that we will effectively represent you as a workers comp lawyer in O Fallon, IL.

 Learn more, below, about how a case that might appear on the surface to be a simple workers compensation case with limited avenues to pursue compensation and damages might offer more options for remedy when approached from a slightly different perspective.
 The reason you should hire a seasoned workers comp attorney has to do with approaching each case as an individual set of circumstances.
-It is our ability and experience that dictates how we approach cases brought to us.
+It is our ability and experience as O Fallon workers compensation and industrial accident lawyers that dictates how we approach cases brought to us.

 Identifying and Pursuing All Available Personal Injury Claims